ludovic-estival/ludovic-estival/README.md

 ### :technologist: About me:

-- :briefcase: I’m currently working at <a href="https://infotel.com/" alt="">Infotel</a>.
+- :seedling: My current projects are:

-- :computer: I'm studying computer science at <a href="https://www.iut-blagnac.fr/fr/">IUT Blagnac</a>.
+    - a web app to manage a card collection and track its value over time.

-- :seedling: My current project is a CLI app to manage a card collection and track its value over time.
+    - a web browser textual game

-- :books: I love reading Fantasy books.
+- :books: I love reading Fantasy and SF books.

 - :headphones: I love :metal: music!